 2:00pm–Fantasia: Music Evolved

 The demo for Fantasia has had a line the past two days that wrapped around the booth.
-I’ve been past the booth in my travels multiple times a day, I swear to Christ the same people are still standing in line.
+I’ve been past the booth in my travels multiple times a day, I swear these are the same people still standing in line.